TelemodemTI/dagserver/README.md

 quartz.properties:
+- org.quartz.dataSource.quartzDS.driver: Quartz engine driver database
 - org.quartz.dataSource.quartzDS.URL: Quartz engine database host
 - org.quartz.dataSource.quartzDS.user: Quartz engine database user
 - org.quartz.dataSource.quartzDS.password: Quartz engine database password

-These last three variables can be overridden using the following environment variables:
-- APP_JDBC_URL
-- APP_JDBC_USER
-- APP_JDBC_PASSWORD
-- DAGSERVERURI
+The following are the defined environment variables
+- APP_JDBC_DRIVER: overwrites the variable corresponding to the Quartz database driver
+- APP_JDBC_URL: overwrites the variable corresponding to the Quartz engine database host
+- APP_JDBC_USER: overwrites the variable corresponding to the Quartz engine database user
+- APP_JDBC_PASSWORD: overwrites the variable corresponding to the Quartz engine database pwd
+- APP_MIGRATION_JDBC_TYPE: overwrites the variable with the location of the initial migrations. currently there is support for h2 and mysql
+- APP_HIBERNATE_DIALECT: overwrites the hibernate dialect variable to be used by the scheduler
+- DAGSERVERURI: indicates the location of the graphql endpoint to use from the front end.

 ## Basic Usage

-Dagserver provides a user-friendly web-based interface accessible at http://localhost:8080/cli, allowing you to streamline your DAG (Directed Acyclic Graph) workflow management.
+Dagserver provides a user-friendly web-based interface accessible at http://hostname:port/context/cli, allowing you to streamline your DAG (Directed Acyclic Graph) workflow management.
 With this interface, you can:

 1. **Create and Compile DAGs:** Easily design, implement, and compile DAGs into standard Java JAR files.
 These JAR files contain the DAG implementations ready for execution.